ultimape/goliath/README.md

 ### Working with ID files

-At the moment, tweet IDs are saved to four different files depending on what kind of tweet they are.
+At the moment, tweet IDs are saved to different files depending on what kind of tweet they are.

 Due to the way tweets, retweets, and quotetweets work (and how they are encoded in the archive), it might seem a little strange.